 !

-Phase 2 requires Fusion IT engagement.
-Bank statement line ID and API access require Johanne's team or Fusion IT.
-Should be initiated in parallel with Phase 1 alpha build — not sequential.
+Beta (Stage 7) requires Fusion IT engagement.
+Bank statement line ID and API access require engagement with Fusion IT.
+Should be initiated in parallel with the 4a internal validation pass — not sequential.
+4b is the first true customer alpha and the gate where time-savings claims to customers become real.

 !

-Cash forecasting is future direction, not out of scope.
-Emma listed it as a priority.
-The message to Mark: it is on the roadmap — but it requires Phase 2's audit log as its data foundation.
+Cash forecasting is on the Beta roadmap, not out of scope.
+Product leadership listed it as a priority.
+The message to leadership: Smart Intelligence is on the roadmap — but it requires Automation Gap's audit log as training data.
 Sequencing is non-negotiable.

 For the development team